- News & Events

 b.
 You are required to submit to your faculty supervisor copies of any written work produced in the course of the internship.
 If you intern in a gallery, for example, you must submit any exhibition labels that you write (the versions before editing, if any, by your site supervisor).

 c.
-A written research project is normally required.
-This may be an extension of research done for your site supervisor.
+A written research project (10 pages or more) is normally required and submitted to your faculty advisor at the end of the semester.
+This may be an extensioof research done for your site supervisor.
 It should be written in normal art historical/archaeological form, with full documentation (notes and bibliography).

 d.
 A written summary of work completed during the internship is normally required.

-10. After completion of the internship, your site supervisor should submit a report to your faculty supervisor.
-The faculty supervisor will submit a grade for you, based on that report and on the work outlined in number 9.
+6. After completion of the internship, your site supervisor should submit a brief report to your faculty supervisor.
+The faculty supervisor will submit a grade for you, based on that report and on the work outlined in your contract agreement.